 Bhopal rape-blackmail case: NCW forms panel to probe, 5th victim comes forward

-The National Commission for Women (NCW) has taken up the Bhopal rape and blackmailing case in which several female students of a private college were...
+Bhopal: The National Commission for Women (NCW) has taken up the Bhopal rape and blackmailing case in which several female students of a private...

 Taking suo moto cognisance on the basis of media reports, the Commission has constituted a three-member inquiry committee that will investigate the matter.